 This article describes our experience in Ceia when Pedro Pena Bastos was the chef.
-Pedro left in October 2019 for a new project.
-We can’t wait to see where his next culinary adventures will lead him!
+Pedro is now at Cura.
+Ceio has a new star team, headed by chef Diogo Caetano.

 If food was just fuel for the body, how come there are meals that linger in our memory as incandescent moments?
 One of these moments was a lunch amid the vineyards of Herdade do Esporão prepared by a young chef called Pedro Pena Bastos.
 Another such moment was a recent dinner at a new Lisbon restaurant called Ceia, the Portuguese word for supper.
 The setting was different but the chef was the same.